 Top 10 iPhone Stabilizers

-Each of the stabilizers that we've reviewed for you below is great solutions to shaky video recording.
+Each of the stabilizers that we've reviewed for you below is a great solution to shaky video recording.
 That said, they all have pros, cons, and a price tag that may not be in your price range.
-For VideoMakerFX as well as Easy Sketch Pro Review, just click to it.
+For VideoMakerFX as well as Easy Sketch Pro Review, just click on it.

 #1 – DJI Osmo Mobile 2

 Starting off our list is the DJI Osmo Mobile 2, a well-known piece of equipment among content creators.
 As discouraging as the heavy price tag might be, don't let that take away from how effective it is.

 Not only does this fine piece of equipment do the job perfectly, but it's easy to get started with it.
 Admittedly this might seem more complicated than the other products but keep in mind that you don't have to use all of the features.
 It can remain a simple iPhone stabilizer for the time being, but once you learn more about using it you can use the professional features too!

 - After a full battery charge, it can last up to 15 hours

 - You can charge your iPhone with this stabilizer